nsnam/ns-3-dev-git/doc/manual/source/events.rst

 .. sourcecode:: bash

-  $ ./ns3 --run ...  -–SimulatorImplementationType=ns3::DistributedSimulatorImpl
+  $ ./ns3 run "...  -–SimulatorImplementationType=ns3::DistributedSimulatorImpl"

 In addition to the basic simulator engines there is a general facility used to build "adapters" which provide small behavior modifications to one of